wigstar/python_wiggle/README.md

 # python_wiggle

+#Project Description
-Total newb getting going with unit testing in python for starters.
+Total python newb.
+Getting going with unit testing, for starters.

+##Tests
+Simply using unittest at the moment python <...>test.py